WarpshotCoH/sunrise-specs/Manifest 1.0/README.md

 ### Tags supported
  - `name`, `publisher`, and `files` are the same as the Runtimes section.
 All required.
+ - `version`: String containing the version number.
+There's no set format here as it's not currently used internally, it's just user-facing *(although can optionally be used as a variable - see below)*.
  - `icon` is the same as the Runtimes section, and is recommended but not required.
  - `website`: *Optional.* URL of a website representing the project.
 There can be multiple website fields, but only one of each type.
 The valid types are:
    - *home* (main homepage)